aurian-malhotra/Project_Porfolio/README.md

 Showcasing technical projects in Aerospace Engineering

 ## About Me
-Hi, I'm Aurian Malhotra, a Senior Aerospace Engineering student at UC Davis.
-I have a strong background in structural design and analysis as well as stability analysis and dynamic simulations but am still exploring my career path.
-Currently, I'm most excited about propulsion systems and applied aerodynamics.
+Hi, I'm Aurian Malhotra, a graduating Aerospace Engineering student at UC Davis.
+I have a strong background in structural design and analysis, stability analysis, and dynamic simulations, with hands-on experience in GNC and attitude control systems.
+I'm actively seeking roles in GNC, propulsion, and structures.
 This repository showcases my engineering projects, including MATLAB simulations, CAD models, circuit designs, and experimental results.

 ### 🔹 Industry Projects